Skip to main content

 Library Website of the Year

-GPO annually recognizes an exceptional Federal depository library’s website as the Library Website of the Year.
-2023 is the first year for this honor.
+Each year, GPO annually recognizes an exceptional Federal depository library’s website as the Library Website of the Year.
+2023 was the first year for this honor.

 This award is presented to a library with an outstanding website or guide that presents access to Government information and showcases the library’s FDLP resources in a clear, concise, easy-to-access, and eye-catching manner.
 Nominations for both library websites and library subject guides are accepted.

-Any FDLP library may nominate their own website or the website of another FDLP library.
+Any depository library may nominate their own website or the website of another library in the FDLP.
 Libraries of current Depository Library Council members are ineligible for consideration.

 Recipients